The Handmaid's Tale: Plot

-Offred details her life, starting with her third assignment as a Handmaid to a Commander.
-Interspersing narratives of her present-day experiences are flashbacks of her life before and during the beginning of the revolution, including her failed escape, indoctrination by the Aunts, and her friend Moira's escape from the indoctrination facility.
+Offred describes her life.
+Interspersed between the narrative of her present-day experiences are flashbacks of her life before and during the revolution, including her failed escape, indoctrination by the Aunts, and her friend Moira's escape from the indoctrination facility.
 At her new home, she is treated poorly by the Commander's wife, Serena Joy, a former Christian media personality who supported women's domesticity and subordinate role well before Gilead was established.
+Offred is subjected monthly to the "Ceremony", a ritualized rape by the Commander conducted during a Handmaid's likely fertile period, with the wife present, intended to result in conception.